magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 ![Watch clicks atom at console](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/atom-console.png)

-You can think about the `data` containing comments as an `atom` and the `comment-box` component as an observer that execute a reaction, redrawing itself, anytime it observes a change in the state of the comments itself.
+You can think about the `data` containing comments as an `atom` and the `comment-box` component as an observer that executes a reaction, redrawing itself, anytime it observes a change in the state of the comments.

 > NOTE 2:  in reality, as we'll see in a moment, this statement is not
 > true.